-- And, above all, how can you be sure your communications are coherent and relevant for each customer profile, while also accounting for the omnichannel dimension of the customer journey?
+- And, above all, how can you be sure your communications are consistent and relevant for each customer profile, while also accounting for the omnichannel dimension of the customer journey?

 The answers to these questions lie in:

-- Designing the best-adapted promotional offers for each customer in real time, whether they’re getting ready to pay in a store or on the web
+- Designing the best-fitted promotional offers for each customer in real time, whether they’re getting ready to pay in a store or on the web

 - Customizing offers to improve marketing efficiency in an omnichannel environment

 - Providing management with a tool for measuring the performance of promotional offers (by type of offer, by segment, by channel, etc.)

 - Ensuring the application is easy to upgrade, for example, by including features from a new coupon solution.

 - Data is heterogeneous and fragmented across multiple silos, making it difficult to bring together